mottyzach/Cyber-Range/readme.md

 This project is based on **Cyber Range as a Service (CRaaS)**, where simulated cyber environments are used for training and testing without impacting real systems.

 ---

-## 👨‍💻 Author

-* Your Name

----

-## ⭐ License

-This project is for educational purposes only.